 We also often have procedures to do during our mid-day, including ultrasound exams, endoscopy, otoscopy, wound repairs, and other tasks that don’t fit within the time period of an outpatient visit.
 Sometimes we even manage to get a bite to eat before we begin our afternoon appointments!

 Inpatients: When we have a patient in the hospital, our goals are to obtain an accurate diagnosis and tailor the appropriate treatment plan, and to keep owners informed about how their pet is doing, the prognosis, and discharge plans.
-Before 8 AM appointments begin, we examine our hospitalized patients every morning and determine how treatment should proceed through the day.
+Before the morning appointments begin, we examine our hospitalized patients every morning and determine how treatment should proceed through the day.
 We keep in close communication with the ward nurses, both verbally and with their notes in the flow sheet.
 We call the owners of every hospitalized patient with progress reports at least twice a day, and encourage visits whenever possible.
 When a pet is sick enough to be hospitalized, we know it is stressful on both the pet and the owner, and we do everything we can to minimize stress and separation while providing the care needed.
 In fact, the current construction will allow much more comfortable family visitations of hospitalized pets.
 Our goal is to help every patient become well enough to be at home, and treated as an outpatient.

-Surgery: Most of the doctors perform surgery once every 1-2 weeks, and Dr. Thompson performs dental procedures every day.
+Surgery: Most of the doctors perform surgery once every 1-2 weeks, and Dr. Sim performs dental procedures Mondays, Tuesdays, Thursdays and Fridays.
 In preparation for surgery days, the surgeon reviews the patient’s medical records, paying close attention to preoperative lab blood tests and medical history.
 An anesthesia plan is then developed for each patient, with attention to age, health, anxiety, and pain control.
 The morning of surgery, the surgeon performs a physical exam on each surgery patient, and meets with the family to explain the upcoming procedure and answer any questions.
 After the surgery is completed, the doctor calls the family with an update, confirms the discharge time, and makes sure that thorough discharge instructions are prepared to go home.
 If the pet stays overnight, we write up a care plan for the overnight nurse that includes instructions for monitoring and for pain management.
 There is no pain medication that can guarantee comfort throughout the night and there is no hospitalized patient that could not have an unexpected problem, so every overnight patient has a doctor on call if the nighttime staff identifies a problem.
 Years ago we made the commitment to provide all night care for our patients for pain control and stress control and at this time we believe that we are still the only animal hospital in Western NC that provides this service (other than a 24hr Emergency Hospital).

 Emergency Patients: Despite having full schedules, we often see emergencies such as pets hit by a car, cats caught in car fan belts, gunshots, dog fights, poisonings, urinary obstructions, stomach bloats, and more.
 Because we have so many doctors, we always have one or more doctors on duty during the hours we’re open.
 An emergency arriving at Animal Hospital of North Asheville never hears, “The doctors are at lunch or at the gym.”
 When an emergency patient arrives, a technician will immediately assess the stability of the patient and alert a doctor.
 Emergency patients take priority, and while we hate to interrupt a regular outpatient visit, we will always tend to an emergency patient first until their condition is stabilized.